tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-semistatic-dh.md

   the existence of the communication.
 Note that it could always have denied the contents of the communication.

-Note that this exchange is not generally faster than a signed exchange if comparable groups are used.
+This exchange is not generally faster than a signed exchange if comparable groups are used.
 In fact, if delegated credentials are used, it may be slower on the client as it has to validate the delegated credential, though this operation is cacheable.

 # Protocol Overview